Silver Jubilee (train): History

-The train was made in the year of King George V's Silver Jubilee, and was painted silver and grey throughout.
+The train was made to commemorate the year of King George V's Silver Jubilee, and was painted silver and grey throughout.
 It was composed of two twin-set articulated coaches, and one triplet-set; seven coaches in total.

 On 6 November 1935, the newlywed Duke and Duchess of Gloucester travelled on the Silver Jubilee from St Pancras to Kettering for a honeymoon at nearby Boughton House, one of the bride's family homes.

 In February 1938, an eighth coach was inserted into the third class twin set, bringing the total to eight coaches.

 The train set a new standard for speed in Britain at that time.
 Service continued until the outbreak of the Second World War in 1939.